-This can be attempted in frank or complete breech when the fetus is not too big and there is no maternal cephalopelvic disproportion.
+This can be attempted in a frank or complete breech when the fetus is not too big and there is no maternal cephalopelvic disproportion.
 Important to remember:

 - Watch for cord prolapse

-- Meconium is not uncommon in breech deliveries
+- Meconium is common in breech deliveries

-- In the case of fetal distress, or prolonged labor then deliver through cesarean section.
+- In the case of fetal distress or prolonged labor, then deliver through cesarean section

-Cesarean section is indicated in the presence of maternal cephalopelvic disproportion, double footling breech, breech with hyperextended head, a previous history of cesarean delivery and fetal macrosomia.
+Cesarean section is indicated in the presence of maternal cephalopelvic disproportion, double footling breech, breech with hyperextended head, a previous history of cesarean delivery, and fetal macrosomia.